a8ksh4/chonky-pocket/README.md

 <img src="images/keyboard_artsey_layout.png" width="400" />

-## Wiring
+## Keyboard Wiring
 The keyboard and encoder are wired directly to the pi gpio pins.
 One wire, the copper zig-zag, goes to ground, and the rest go to digital pins.

 <img src="images/keyboard_wiring.jpg" width="400" />

+### Encoder
-Here's the encoder pinout.
-It has a button built in, sw1 ans sw2, and an encoder with com (common), A, and B.  Com and one of the sw# pins can be connected to ground.
+The Encoder has a button built in, sw1 ans sw2, and a rotary encoder with com (common), A, and B.  Com and one of the sw# pins can be connected to ground.
 The other sw# pin, A, and B, go to their own gpio pins.
 There are encoder libraries that can tell you rotation direction, or you can look at the sequence of pin activation to tell rotation direction.
 Each rotaton of the rotary wheel, first one pin will activate, then the other pin, and then they'll both go back to inactive.
 The order of activaton indicates direction.
+Here's the encoder pinout:
 <img src="images/encoder_pinout.jpg" width="400" />

+It turns out that if you clip off the nubs and stuff from the bottom of these encoders, you can stuff the pins through a perfboard and use a bit of super-glue to secure them, and then wire one into your project without any custom pcb!

 # Power System